 Within TIGT the focus is very much on bottom-up stock selection and seeking ‘quality’ companies, though they are cognisant of the wider market and economic dynamics.
 Whilst they prefer companies which exhibit non-cyclical characteristics with low capital intensity, they can be pragmatic in certain instances where only one of these criteria is met.

-NAV and share price volatility have typically been below that of the wider market.
+Net Asset Value (NAV) and share price volatility have typically been below that of the wider market.
 The latter is partially a function of the discount control mechanism (DCM) intended to improve liquidity and ensure the trust trades near to NAV with relatively low discount volatility detailed in the ‘Discount’ section.
-In recent years this has generally led to net share issuance, helping to grow assets within TIGT without adversely diluting existing shareholders.
+In recent years this has generally led to the trust issuing shares, helping to grow assets without diluting existing shareholders.

 Troy recently celebrated the 10th anniversary of managing the trust, and over this period returns from TIGT have substantially outstripped those of the FTSE All Share Index.
 This has been achieved without the use of gearing.
 Recent returns have remained strong, with TIGT outperforming the index, having largely kept pace in rising markets whilst exhibiting lower drawdowns than the wider market.

 TIGT has outperformed the index over a number of years, with lower levels of volatility and retains a disciplined investment approach.
 A relatively concentrated portfolio and a preference for holding significant stock positions means investors are better able to benefit from the managers’ analysis of individual companies, and TIGT has generally demonstrated positive alpha under the current management.
 At c. £265m, the trust is at an attractive level of assets, with good liquidity in its shares, and could be considered an attractive core holding in UK equities for most investors.
-This is particularly true for investors seeking to generate income from their portfolio, with TIGT likely to continue to generate a reasonable and resilient yield, whilst the DCM has been effective at lowering discount volatility since introduction.
+This is particularly true for investors seeking to generate income from their portfolio, with TIGT offering a reasonable yield made resilient through reserves, whilst the DCM has been effective at lowering discount volatility since introduction.